Image

 Chemistry majors are strongly encouraged to participate in research, which provides an opportunity to apply the principles learned in the classroom to an original problem.
 In addition, prospective employers and graduate schools both strongly value the undergraduate research experience.

 Please note that most faculty require a minimum of a two-semester commitment.
-You will determine with your professor whether you will enroll in research credit as Chemistry 197, 297, 397, 497, or 499.
+You will determine with your professor whether you will enroll in research credit as CHEM 197, 297, 397, 497, or 499.

-If you are interested in viewing research opportunities from outside organizations, click on the 'External Opportunities' in the right-hand menu.
-If you have any questions about the undergraduate research process, please contact Tina Huang.
+If you are interested in viewing research opportunities from outside organizations, explore "External Opportunities" in the menu on this page.
+If you have any questions about the undergraduate research process, please contact Jordan Axelson, Director of Undergraduate Studies.

 Why participate in research?